sogeuni/sogeuni.github.io/content/abs/basic/tests.md

 > [ -d "$home" ] || echo "$home directory does not exist."
 > ```

-The [[./operations-and-related-topics|(( )) construct]] expands and evaluates an arithmetic expression.
+The [[operations-and-related-topics|(( )) construct]] expands and evaluates an arithmetic expression.
 If the expression evaluates as zero, it returns an [[exit-and-exit-status#^EXITSTATUSREF|exit status]] of 1, or "false".
 A non-zero expression returns an exit status of 0, or "true".
 This is in marked contrast to using the **test** and [ ] constructs previously discussed.

 ###### Example 7-3.
 Arithmetic Tests using `(( ))`